Delta-R-git/RashBoard-Personal-Shortcut-Dashboard/README.md

 Rashboard is fully **open-source**, **lightweight**, and offers **full privacy** with no data storage or tracking.

-For users who want a clean dashboard to organize all their shortcuts, or who hate having multiple apps, shortcuts, or links on their desktop or home screen.
+For users who want a clean dashboard to organize all their shortcuts, or who hate having multiple apps, shortcuts, or links on thier desktop or home screen.

 ---